cvitter/Riak-TS-Data-Modeling/Data Modeling Basics.md

 The quantum function is designed to allow Riak TS to colocate data in a cluster based on a range of time.
 The three parameters that the function takes include:

 * The name of the column to base the range of time on (must be of the TIMESTAMP data type)
-* Units of time expressed as a positive integer (i.e. greater than zero)
+* Units of time expressed as a positive integer (must be greater than zero)
 * The type unit of time expressed as one of the following string values:

 | Unit | Definition |